KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference

 Figure~\ref{fig:solver} shows the workflow of the \SystemName parameter solver.
 It first determines the compression ratio $\sigma$ so that the memory budget $\mathcal{B}$ is not exceeded.
 It then finds the smallest possible $G$ that can hide I/O latency within computation.

 \cparagraph{Overlapping I/O and computation.} I/O latency can be substantial on slower disks (e.g., eMMC) or under batched processing, and fully hiding I/O may severely degrade generation quality.
 To balance this trade-off, we introduce a relaxation factor $\alpha$, permitting only a $(1-\alpha)$ fraction of I/O to be hidden within computation.
 If hiding fails at $G_{\max}$, the solver reallocates part of the memory budget to the reuse buffer (increasing $\mathcal{C}$ by $\delta$) to reduce I/O volume, while adjusting $\sigma$ to stay within budget and restarting the search from $G=1$.
 The search stops once $(1-\alpha)$ of I/O is overlapped with computation or the limits $\sigma_{\max}$ and $G_{\max}$ are reached.
-Generation quality is preserved by keeping $\sigma$ and $G$ as small as possible, with $\sigma_{\max}$ and $G_{\max}$ preventing excessive degradation under tight memory budgets.
+Generation quality is preserved by keeping $\sigma$ and $G$ as small as possible, with $\sigma_{\max}$ and $G_{\max}$ preventing excessive accuracy degradation under tight memory budgets.

 \cparagraph{Record solutions.} \SystemName records the optimal parameter setting for each batch size $b$ and context length $S$ pair $(b, S)$.Given $\mathcal{B}$ and $MG=\text{Const}$, the solver sweeps over $(b, S)$ pairs and stores every solution.
-At runtime, parameters are retrieved by exact match; if unavailable, the nearest pair is chosen using Euclidean distance.
-Since users only specify the maximum memory budget $\mathcal{B}{\max}$ at the maximum batch size $b{\max}$, actual memory usage scales with $b$.
+At runtime, parameters are retrieved by exact match; if unavailable, the nearest pair is chosen.
+Since users only specify the maximum memory budget $\mathcal{B}{\max}$ and the maximum batch size $b{\max}$, actual memory usage scales with $b$.
 To account for this, we allocate a uniform per-batch budget of $\mathcal{B}{\max}/b{\max}$.